Program Contact: Dr. Wayne Brinda

 Visit our Teacher Education Website

-Are you thinking about being a chemistry teacher?
-Our chemistry education major will help you get there.
-Our program will prepare you to teach your own classroom of budding chemists.
+Do you want to be a biology teacher?
+Our biology education major will help you get there.
+Our program will prepare you to teach you own classroom full of budding biologists.

-As a chemistry education major, you'll take all the necessary education and chemistry courses to prepare you to lead your own class one day.
+As a biology education major, you will take all the necessary education and biology courses to prepare you to lead your own classroom.
 But, it won't be all classroom work.
-You'll also get a chance to student teach in a middle school or high school class.
+You'll also get a chance to student teach in a middle school or high school.

 When you graduate, you'll be prepared to earn your teacher certification.
 Most of the students in our program seek teacher certification in Pennsylvania or New York.

-What you can do with a degree in Chemistry Education.
+What you can do with a degree in Biology Education.
 Suggested 4-year plan of study.

 (See General Education Program and General Requirements for the Bachelor’s Degree under Academic Policies and Guidelines for further details.)